inspircd/docs/docs/4/breaking-changes.md

 - A compiler with C++17 support is now required to build InspIRCd.
 In practise this means you will need to use at least Clang 5, GCC 7, or MSVC 19.15.

-- GnuTLS 3+ is now required by the ssl_gnutls module.
+- GnuTLS 3.3.5+ is now required by the ssl_gnutls module.

-- OpenSSL 1.1+ is now required by the ssl_openssl module.
+- OpenSSL 1.1.1+ is now required by the ssl_openssl module.

 - PCRE2 is now required by the regex_pcre module.
 Most regular expressions should be compatible but if not you can use `./modulemanager install m_regex_oldpcre` to install the a module that uses the PCRE1 library.

 - Perl 5.26+ is now required by `./configure` and all of the included Perl tools.

+- The syntax of the passforward module's command fields has changed.
+You should switch your config to use the new style `%foo%` variables.

 - Windows 10 build 17061 is now the minimum supported version of Windows.